nylas-samples/nylas-hacktoberfest-2023/code-samples/calendar/python/update_calendar/README.md

-# 🗓️ Update Calendar
+# 🗓️ Update a Calendar

 Update a calendar using the Nylas Python SDK and Poetry.

 ## 📜 Introduction

-The `update_calendar` project is a Python script that leverages the Nylas Python SDK to read and update calendar from a Nylas calendar.
-It's designed to provide a straightforward way to fetch, display, and update calendar using its id.
+The `update_calendar` project is a Python script that leverages the Nylas Python SDK to read and update a calendar from a Nylas calendar.
+It's designed to provide a straightforward way to create, fetch, display, and update a calendar using its id.

 ## ✨ Features

-- Read and update calendar using its id.
+- Create, read and update calendar using its id.
 - Handle Nylas API errors and edge cases.
 - Integrates with Poetry for dependency management.